elves/elvish/website/ref/language.md

 e:echo $E:PATH
 ```

-uses the `echo` command from the `e` namespace and the `PATH` variable from the
+uses the `echo` command from the `e:` namespace and the `PATH` variable from the
-`E` namespace.

-Names of namespaces can contain colons themselves.
-For instance, in `$x:y:z` the
-namespace is `x:y`.
-More precisely, when parsing command names and variable
-names, everything up to the last colon is considered to be the namespace.
+`E:` namespace.
+The colon is considered part of the namespace name.

-A convention used in articles is when referring to a namespace is to add a
-trailing colon: for instance, `edit:` means "the namespace `edit`".
-This is
-remniscent to the syntax but is not syntactically valid.
+Namespaces may be nested; for example, calling `edit:location:start` first finds
+the `edit:` namespace, and then the `location:` namespace inside it, and then
+call the `start` function within the nested namespace.

 ## Special Namespaces